-We’re not only want to be rich, we also want to be humble.
-We’re not only want to be famous, so we feel accepted, we also seek something deeper, we want to accept ourselves fully.
+We’re not only want to be rich, but we also want to be humble.
+We’re not only want to be famous, so we feel accepted, but we also want to accept ourselves fully.
 And according to Carl Jung that is the most terrifying thing.

 Why?
 Because we are flawed creatures.
 And we don’t want to accept that.
 We say we do one thing but end up doing the opposite.
 We know what is better for our health but end up ignoring it.
 We give in to short-term desires even when we know we shouldn’t.

 Adding to that, we are also bombarded by self-help, self-improvement, self-this, self-that teachings that say: “be true to yourself if you want to be happy.”

 Happiness is a byproduct of holy actions, holy decisions.
 In reality, those actions and decisions are difficult.
 Mostly a struggle, not joyful or happy feelings.
 Life is essentially a moral drama, not a hedonistic one.
 A moral drama is a struggle against sin and virtue.